Arthur Campbell RR

 After the inaugural editions were held over the Lake of Menteith course, the last two years have seen the use of the Stewarton circuit, south of Newton Mearns, using the A77.
 The course has been used in the Drummond Trophy and was also used in the 2010 Scottish Road Race Champs.
 Such a tough course can only produce a proper champion and is therefore a fitting tribute to this great man who contributed so much to this Club and this nation's cycling tradition.
 The event is being organised this year by Donald Shearer.

 This year there will just be one race which will be part of the WOSCA RR 2014 Series.
-Open to Elite to 3rd/4th Cat riders it tackles several laps of the Stewarton circuit over a 50 mile course.
+Open to 3rd/4th Cat riders it tackles several laps of the Stewarton circuit over a 50 mile course.

 British Cycling Results & report for 2013 race

 View Stewarton Circuit in a larger map

 British Cycling Calendar - Arthur Campbell Road Race